 When we started our RV trip to Florida in early December, diesel cost around $3.40 per gallon in Colorado.
 Of course, prices kept creeping up each month.
 By the time we returned, diesel was $5.12 a gallon in Colorado – an increase of around 50% a gallon!
 And prices have only continued to rise since then.

 Overall, we paid an average of $4.25 per gallon.
 The biggest fuel saving we got – using our TSD Open Roads discount fuel card – was 80 cents a gallon, which saved us a little over $13 on an 18.50 gallon fill.

 RV Repairs and Maintenance Cost

 Now, let’s talk about RV repairs.
 Typically, RV renters don’t have to worry about dealing with – or paying for – RV repairs.
 However, it’s also quite possible (even likely) that something may happen to your RV rental that will need attention.
-When we rented a Class B+ in Florida, a guy from the RV rental management company had to come out and fix a broken shower.
+When we rented a Class B+ for a previous RV trip to Florida, a guy from the RV rental management company had to come out and fix a broken shower.
 Plus, Marc ended up doing another simple RV repair himself.
 The time and inconvenience of RV repairs is something you may need to be prepared for, even if – as a renter – you don’t need to pay for it.

 What needed fixing?

 Here’s a summary of the issues needing attention during our RV road trip: